-The Directors utilise a large number of detailed performance indicators which are used to manage the business but, as with most businesses, the focus in the Income Statement at the top level is on sales, margins and overheads compared to budget and the previous year.
-In the balance sheet the focus is on managing working capital.
+The Directors utilise a large number of detailed performance indicators which are used to manage the business but, as with most businesses, the focus in the income Statement at the top level is on sales, Headline EBITDA and Headline operating profit compared to budget and the previous year.
+Increase in revenue and Headline operating profit are in line with expectations and are achieved as a result of the Group's expansion plan.